longNguyen010203/longNguyen010203/README.md

 ## Hey, I'm Long Nguyen 👋

-I'm an Artificial Intelligence major in VN, passionate about data engineering.
+I'm an Artificial Intelligence major in Vietnam, passionate about data engineering.
 I'm actively honing my skills, expanding my knowledge, and seeking work opportunities in this field, with a current focus on deepening my understanding of cloud technologies.

 # 📦 Technologies